isovector/certainty-by-construction/src/book/0-coblub.lagda.md

 ## A World Without Execution?

-It's worth stopping and asking ourselves in what way an unexecutable programming language might be useful.
+It's worth stopping and asking ourselves in what way a non-executable programming language might be useful.
 If the end result of a coding endeavor is the eventual result, whether that be an answer (as in a computation) or series of side-effects (as in most real-world programs,) non-execution seems useless at best and masturbatory at worst.

 Consider the case of rewriting a program from scratch.
 Even though none of the